carderne/openelec/README.md

 The library has a currently not very user-friendly Python API for scripting/notebook use.
 There is also a [demonstration web interface running here](https://openelec.me/) (static front-end on AWS S3 with serverless backend on Lambda) and a [short blog post here](https://rdrn.me/electrification-model-openelec/).

+The clusters for modelling are created using the separate [clusterize](https://github.com/carderne/clusterize) tool.

 ### National-level